daisy/math-a11y/docs/index.md

 We are collaborating with developers at Microsoft.

-If you are posting a message to the mailing list and want to focus on this project, please include in the subject [MS-Math]
+If you are posting a message to the mailing list and want to focus on this project, please begin the subject line with "[MS-Math]"